Sicos1977/ChromiumHtmlToPdf/README.md

 Logging
 =======

-From version 2.5.0 ChromeHtmlToPdfLib uses the Microsoft ILogger interface (https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=dotnet-plat-ext-5.0).
+From version 2.5.0 ChromiumHtmlToPdfLib uses the Microsoft ILogger interface (https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=dotnet-plat-ext-5.0).
 You can use any logging library that uses this interface.

-ChromeHtmlToPdfLib has some build in loggers that can be found in the ```ChromeHtmlToPdfLib.Logger``` namespace.
+ChromiumHtmlToPdfLib has some build in loggers that can be found in the ```ChromiumHtmlToPdfLib.Logger``` namespace.

 For example